About San Pancho

 Because fishing was, and for some, still is the passion and livelihood of the locals, Echeverria erected a modern fish processing center (still standing, but unused) located just behind the town plaza.
 This is where the fisherman would bring their day’s catch to clean, display, and sell.
 Today, restaurant owners from San Pancho and other villages still come to San Pancho to buy fish, however, now they go directly to the fisherman’s homes to make their purchases.

 In Mexico, the church is the heart of the community, so early San Pancho settlers built themselves a small church and a town plaza in order to have a place to congregate and celebrate the many events of their lives.

-Echeverria had planned to live out his life looking down upon his creation, so he staked out the most beautiful plot of land – the beachfront peninsula located on the far south end of the main San Pancho beach, which separates Sayulita and San Pancho and built an 87,836 square foot palace with nearly a mile of beachfront, which has since been sold multiple times to private investors.
+Echeverria had planned to live out his life in San Pancho, so he staked out the most beautiful plot of land, the beachfront peninsula located on the far south end of the main San Pancho beach, which separates Sayulita and San Pancho.
+He built an 87,836 square foot palace with nearly a mile of beachfront, which has since been sold multiple times to private investors.

 After Echeverria left, San Pancho went on to survive and thrive on its own and it continues to, albeit with challenges that we as its residents must strive to overcome.